Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-12-Investigate-insider-risk-activities.md

       ![](../media/demo4.png)

-   >**Note**: It will take up to 24 hours for the user activities to reflect under the **User activity** blade, meanwhile you can proceed with the next exercise.
+   >**Note**: It will take up to 24 hours to reflect the user activities under the **User activity** blade and alerts, meanwhile you can proceed with the next exercise.

 1. Select **User activity** tab and review the details and notice **Exfiltration** then click on 1 Email link.